fily-gif/evry/README.md

 # How to install:
 1. get python3.11
 2. `pyhton3 -m pip install -r req.txt`
-3. rename `example.env` to `.env`, edit it for your needs before that
+3. cd to sweater
+4. change the name of `config.py.changethis` to `config.py`, also change the values inside
 # How to launch:
-1. python3 main.py
+1. python3 main.py # in repo root folder